WMP student officer programme – the new way to become a police officer

 Want to be a police officer?
 Entry into the service has changed – and West Midlands Police is one of the first to recruit student officers to study for a degree, or a graduate diploma, while they train.

-The whole programme for our new recruits has changed.
-We are partnering with Staffordshire University to train our students, while helping them to earn a degree or postgraduate qualification, which will be recognised internationally.
+The student officer programme is a new approach for us.
+Earlier this year we partnered with Staffordshire University to train our students, while helping them to earn a degree or postgraduate qualification, which will be recognised internationally.

 Your formal training will take place alongside your practical work in one of our many policing teams across the West Midlands.
 After a few weeks learning the important stuff, you’ll get your uniform, join a team, and begin three years – or two if you join on our graduate programme – of practical learning that will shape your police career.